GreptimeTeam/.github/profile/README.md

 ### GreptimeCloud

-[GreptimeCloud](https://greptime.com/product/cloud) provides a fully managed time-series database service on the cloud, which efficiently supports applications in fields such as observability, IoT, and finance.
-[Explore for free](https://console.greptime.cloud/) to unlock the full potential of your monitoring stack.
+[GreptimeCloud](https://greptime.com/product/cloud) provides a fully managed observability database service on the cloud, which efficiently supports applications in fields such as observability, IoT, and finance.
+[Explore for free](https://console.greptime.cloud/) to unlock the full potential of your observability data stack.